 Andrew Jillings has been an outdoor educator for 25 years and has worked at Hamilton as Director of adventure programs since 1997.

 He holds a Master's degree in exercise science, with a professional focus on outdoor leadership and adventure education.
 He has completed the Instructors' Course at the National Outdoor Leadership School (NOLS) and was a Certified Trainer with Project Adventure, the world's foremost organization for facilitator training and ropes course installation.
-He is also an ACA-certified Whitewater Kayak Instructor Trainer, Swiftwater Rescue and Canoe Instructor.
+He is also an ACA-certified Whitewater Kayak Instructor, and Coastal Kayak Instructor, both at level 4.
+He has been a Wilderness EMT or First Responder since 1993.

 Andrew brings the philosophy of Challenge By Choice to the trips he leads and directs.
 Challenge By Choice is a leadership practice that allows people to choose when and where they want to stretch their comfort zone.
 Its goal is to provide a safe and effective learning environment, both mentally and physically.